-- (1) the payment of reasonable and customary regular fees to directors of any Parent Guarantor who are not employees of any Parent Guarantor; - (2) transactions between or among any Parent Guarantor and any of Shui On Development's Wholly Owned Restricted Subsidiaries or between or among such Wholly Owned Restricted Subsidiaries; - (3) any Restricted Payment of the type described in clause (1) or (2) of the first paragraph of the covenant described above under the caption "- Limitation on Restricted Payments" if permitted by that covenant; - (4) any sale of Capital Stock (other than Disqualified Stock) of Shui On Land; - (5) the payment of compensation to employees, officers, directors and other designated persons pursuant to an employee stock or share option scheme, so long as such scheme is in compliance with the listing rules of The Stock Exchange of Hong Kong Limited, which as of the Original Issue Date require a majority shareholder approval of any such scheme; and - (6) the payment of compensation (including cash bonuses) to executive directors of any Parent Guarantor in their capacity as employees of such Parent Guarantor.
+- (1) the payment of reasonable and customary regular fees to directors of the Parent Guarantor or the Issuer who are not employees of the Parent Guarantor or the Issuer; - (2) transactions between or among the Parent Guarantor, the Issuer and any of the Issuer's Wholly Owned Restricted Subsidiaries or between or among such Wholly Owned Restricted Subsidiaries; - (3) any Restricted Payment of the type described in clause (1) or (2) of the first paragraph of the covenant described above under the caption "- Limitation on Restricted Payments" if permitted by that covenant; - (4) any sale of Capital Stock (other than Disqualified Stock) of the Parent Guarantor; - (5) the payment of compensation to employees, officers, directors and other designated persons pursuant to an employee stock or share option scheme, so long as such scheme is in compliance with the listing rules of The Stock Exchange of Hong Kong Limited, which as of the Original Issue Date require a majority shareholder approval of any such scheme; and - (6) the payment of compensation (including cash bonuses) to executive directors of the Parent Guarantor or the Issuer in their capacity as employees of the Parent Guarantor or the Issuer.

-In addition, the requirements of clause (2) of the first paragraph of this covenant shall not apply to (i) Investments (other than Permitted Investments) not prohibited by the "Limitation on Restricted Payments" covenant, (ii) transactions pursuant to agreements in effect on the Original Issue Date and described in this offering memorandum, or any amendment or modification or replacement thereof, so long as such amendment, modification or replacement is not more disadvantageous to Shui On Land, Shui On Development and the Restricted Subsidiaries than the original agreement in effect on the Original Issue Date and (iii) any transaction between or among any Parent Guarantor or any of Shui On Development's Wholly Owned Restricted Subsidiaries and any Restricted Subsidiary that is not a Wholly Owned Restricted Subsidiary of Shui On Development or between or among Restricted Subsidiaries that are not Wholly Owned Restricted Subsidiaries of Shui On Development; provided that in the case of clause (iii) (a) such transaction is entered into in the ordinary course of business and (b) none of the minority shareholders or minority partners of or in such Restricted Subsidiary is a Person described in clauses (x) or (y) of the first paragraph of this covenant.
+In addition, the requirements of clause (2) of the first paragraph of this covenant shall not apply to (i) Investments (other than Permitted Investments) not prohibited by the "Limitation on Restricted Payments" covenant, (ii) transactions pursuant to agreements in effect on the Original Issue Date and described in this offering memorandum, or any amendment or modification or replacement thereof, so long as such amendment, modification or replacement is not more disadvantageous to the Parent Guarantor, the Issuer and its Restricted Subsidiaries than the original agreement in effect on the Original Issue Date and (iii) any transaction between or among any of the Parent Guarantor, the Issuer or any of the Issuer's Wholly Owned Restricted Subsidiaries and any Restricted Subsidiaries that are not Wholly Owned Restricted Subsidiaries of the Issuer; provided that in the case of clause (iii) (a) such transaction is entered into in the ordinary course of business and (b) none of the minority shareholders or minority partners of or in such Restricted Subsidiary is a Person described in clauses (x) or (y) of the first paragraph of this covenant.